RTcmix/rtcmix.github.io/about/index.md

 further developed by a core group of RTcmix users who also adopted Linux for musical work.
-Dave Topper and John Gibson at the University of Virginia (John is presently at Indiana University) and Doug Scott (formerly of SGI, now with Apple) in particular added extensive new features to the language and greatly expanded RTcmix capabilities -- perl/python interface, instrument interconnecting ability, much larger instrument base, etc.
+Dave Topper and John Gibson at the University of Virginia (John is presently at Indiana University) and Doug Scott (formerly of Apple, now retired) in particular added extensive new features to the language and greatly expanded RTcmix capabilities -- perl/python interface, instrument interconnecting ability, much larger instrument base, etc.